RichardDooling/ArtBizLaw/Celebrity_Publicity/Celebrity_Publicity.md

 is supported by the law or the facts.
-Apparently, the gist of this claim is that Carson is embarrassed by and considers it odious to be associated with the appellee's product.
+Apparently, the gist of this claim is that Carson is embarrassed by and considers it odious to be associated with the the toilet company's product.
 Clearly, the association does not appeal to Carson's sense of humor.
 But the facts here presented do not, it appears to us, amount to an invasion of any of the interests protected by the right of privacy.